UFCampos/UFCampos/README.md

 # Uriel Campos - Front End Developer

 Welcome to my GitHub profile!
 I'm a junior Front End Developer with expertise in front-end development and a passion for creating innovative web applications.
-I have a solid background in Aprendé Programando (HTML, CSS, and JavaScript Front end 2021-2023) and recently started the Full Stack Development Career at Henry Bootcamp (July 2023-Present).
+I have a solid background in Aprendé Programando (HTML, CSS, and JavaScript Front end 2021-2023) and I'm currently pursuing the Full Stack Development Career at Henry Bootcamp (July 2023-Present).

 ## Skills